Research Certificate Program

 Resident Wellness Program

 The Resident Wellness Program is in cooperation with the 'Resiliency Medicine Training Course: Immunizing for Stress' and focuses on the pillars of resilience, self-management and community to promote the health, happiness and success of trainees and the prevention of burnout.
+This is an optional program that residents can voluntarily participate in.

 Support pharmacy residents by providing strategies and techniques to become competent, caring and resilient clinicians